danfuzz/samizdat/doc/samizdat-0.md

 (including possibly void) if a `yield` was present, or void if there was no `yield` to evaluate.

+**Note:** As a possible clarification about nonlocal-exit functions: Defining and using these amounts to something along the lines of `try` / `catch` in systems that are defined using those terms.
+In C terms, the facility is along the lines of `setjmp` / `longjmp`.
+In Lisp terms, the facility is an implementation of downward-passing continuations.

 #### `literal` &mdash; `[:@literal value:]`

+* `value` (required) &mdash; Arbitrary data value.

 This represents arbitrary literal data.
-The data payload is an arbitrary value.

-The data `value` is the result of evaluation, when a `literal` node is run.
+The data `value` is the result of evaluation,

+When a `literal` node is run, the result of evaluation is `value`.
 Evaluation never fails.

 #### `varRef` &mdash; `[:@varRef name:]`

+* `name` (required) &mdash; Name of a variable (typically a stringlet).

-This represents a by-name variable reference. `name` is an arbitrary value, but is most typically a stringlet.
+This represents a by-name variable reference.

 When run, this causes the `name` to be looked up in the current execution context.
 If a binding is found for it, then the bound value